 Chestnuts

 Boiled chestnuts are low FODMAP in 168g serves, or approximately 20 chestnuts.
-In serves or 295g or approximately 35 boiled chestnuts, they become moderate for fructans and GOS.
+Monash used to specify that in serves or 295g or approximately 35 boiled chestnuts, they become moderate for fructans and GOS.
+The upper threshold is currently deleted from the Monash app.

 Roasted chestnuts are low FODMAP in 84g serves or approximately 10 chestnuts.
-In serves of 134g or approximately 16 chestnuts, they become moderate for fructans and GOS.
+Monash used to specify that in serves of 134g or approximately 16 chestnuts, they become moderate for fructans and GOS.
+The upper threshold is currently deleted from the Monash app.

 Chia seeds

 Both black and white chia seeds are low FODMAP in 24g serves, which is approximately 2 tablespoons.
-48g serves or approximately 4 tablespoons contains high amounts of fructans.
+Monash used to specify that in 48g serves or approximately 4 tablespoons, they contain high amounts of fructans.
+The upper threshold is currently deleted from the Monash app.

 Flaxseeds